The Best Anti-Vibration Glove

 I ended up accidentally trialling out these gloves while using an angle grinder for whole days at a time sanding tree trunks.
 Below is a couple of photos of building the new deck for the Billabong building at our local showgrounds here in Comboyne.
 This deck was made from locally sourced tallow wood.
-The vertical columns were about 400 diameter tree trunks with most, but not all of their bark removed and were very rough.
+The vertical columns were about 400mm diameter tree trunks with most, but not all of their bark removed and were very rough.

 I suggested the columns needed to be sanded to make the deck look more in keeping with the existing building it was attached to.
 That was a big mistake, as everyone said, your idea, you own it.
 This was a job I had not expected to do on the day, as I had no dust mask, ear muffs or gloves.
 Only an angle grinder with a course sanding disc.

 At the end of the first day, my hands were ringing like a tuning fork.
 Anything I touched, would make my fingertips ring.
 It is hard to describe, but anyone who has experienced it will know what I mean.
 The next day I came prepared with all the gear, including my new anti-vibration gloves.
 Well after the first half hour, I though these gloves were a waste of time, I could still feel the vibrations of the sanding operation through them.
 However, at the end of a long hot day, I was aching all over from holding the weight of the angle grinder and for long periods above my head.
-I wasn’t till I was driving home that it occurred to me that my finger wasn’t ringing as they were the day before, so obviously, the gloves made a did make a big difference.
+I wasn’t until I was driving home that it occurred to me that my finger weren’t ringing as they were the day before, so obviously, the gloves had made a did make a big difference.

 How do I know these gloves help reduce vibration, I don’t have the scientific skills, or equipment to test them, or prove it.
 All I can say is that I spent two solid days shaping and sanding this solid hardwood timber bar.
 With and angle grinder, with no tingling or numbness to my hands or fingers.